ABOUT THIS CONFERENCE

 Paper 1: The 19th Century Novel

-- How to stand out –our examiners explain effective usage of historical context and the writers’ methods.
-The dangers of context.
-Learning from the Examiner’s report.
+- How to stand out – effective usage of historical context and the writers’ methods

-- Using the extract to highlight themes – how to get sound marks
+- Using the extract to highlight themes – how to get sound and the highest marks

-- Activity: student marking exercise based on texts from either A Christmas Carol or Dr Jekyll and Mr Hyde
+- STUDENT ACTIVITY: student marking exercise based on texts from either A Christmas Carol or Dr Jekyll and Mr Hyde

 1.10 – 1.20pm